pcorpx/security_console/README.md

 * __SECRET_KEY__
   *The value is used for generating cryptographic signature.
 It is critical data and mustn't be in public*
 * __DB_ENGINE__
-  *The value defines database backend for project*
+  *The value defines database backend for the project*

 * __DB_HOST__
   *The value contains address of a host used for connecting to the database*